Tritium-Launcher/community-recipe-descriptors/README.md

 Used by [Tritium Launcher](https://github.com/Tritium-Launcher)'s Recipe Builder to provide recipe support without requiring the full Tritium Mod API.

+## Should I use this, or Tritium Mod API?
+Descriptors here are best for mods which have recipe types that do not have custom registrable content.
+Using Tritium Mod API allows mod devs to show that custom content in the Registry Browser, then drag-and-drop it into the Recipe Builder.
+For mods like Mekanism that have Chemicals, Pigment and etc, it's better to implement TMAPI.
+For mods like Botania that has Mana, it's better to upload a descriptor here, because Mana acts as a number value, not a registry object.
+No need to implement TMAPI, because it wouldn't be able to take advantage of all of its features.

 ## Adding a mod

 Create a directory under `mods/{namespace}/` and add a `descriptor.toml` file.